CHAPTER 924: AGRICULTURAL COMMODITY MARKETING PROGRAMS

 (B) Adopt and enforce rules to put into effect the intent of sections 924.01 to 924.16 of the Revised Code;

-(C) Determine the eligibility of producers to participate in referendums and other procedures that may be required to establish marketing programs for agricultural commodities.
+(C) Except as provided in section 924.06 of the Revised Code, determine the eligibility of producers to participate in referendums and other procedures that may be required to establish marketing programs for agricultural commodities.

 (A) Any marketing program which is established in compliance with procedures established in sections 924.04 to 924.07 of the Revised Code, may include, but shall not be limited to, authority to: